 Training services are provided to jobseekers under the WIOA Title I programs.
-Individuals provided WIOA Title I-funded training services must be registered, determined eligible, and in need of additional services beyond career services to obtain or retain employment per 20 CFR 680.210.
+Individuals provided WIOA Title Ifunded training services must be registered, determined eligible, and in need of additional services beyond career services to obtain or retain employment (20 CFR 680.210).

-As part of the eligibility process, individuals must receive, at a minimum, an interview, evaluation, or assessment, and career planning or other means by which eligibility for WIOA Title I-funded training services can be determined (20 CFR 680.220, TEGL 19-16, WorkForce Central's Individual Training Account (ITA) Policy & Procedures).
+As part of the eligibility process, individuals must receive, at a minimum, an interview, evaluation, or assessment, and career planning or other means by which eligibility for WIOA Title I-funded training services can be determined (20 CFR 680.220, TEGL 19-16).